Securing your Site over the Christmas Period

 2. Create a checklist and plan ahead

 Once you have checked your inventory of tools and equipment, think about what steps you will need to undertake to prevent any theft or unwelcome access to your site.
-Creating a simple checklist to keep on top of these steps is a great way to start; we have listed some examples of things to consider.
+Creating a simple checklist to keep on top of these steps is a great way to start.

-• Are your workers aware of the security protocols over this period and have they been documented and is everyone on-site informed?
+- Is your team aware of the security protocols over this period and have they been documented and is everyone on-site informed?

-• Do you have CCTV implemented and if not, do you need to implement security patrols, drones, or cameras?
+- Do you have CCTV across your site? and if not, do you need to implement security patrols, drones, or cameras?

 Getting prepared early and considering what needs to be put in place before the break is a great first step in securing your site.